- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

 - Gary Hamrick is vice president of nursing operations for the Baylor Health Care System.

-- Michael Mayo is president of Methodist Dallas Medical Center.
+- Michael Mayo is president of Baptist Medical Center Jacksonville (Fla.).

 - Debbie Paganelli is president of Texas Health Resources Hurst-Euless-Bedford.